open-metadata/OpenMetadata/openmetadata-docs/content/v1.3.x/connectors/ingestion/workflows/data-quality/tests.md

 ### Column Values to Be Between
 Validate that the values of a column are within a given range.
-> Only supports numerical types.
+> For date types, the range should be in an epoch seconds or milliseconds format.

 **Properties**

 * `minValue`: Lower bound of the interval.
 If informed, the column values should be bigger than this number.
 * `maxValue`: Upper bound of the interval.
 If informed, the column values should be lower than this number.

-Any of those two need to be informed.
+Zero, one or both of those two need to be informed.

 **Behavior**